 Other category includes women who self-identify as American Indian or Alaska Native, other race, and two or more races.

-Source: 2019 American Community Survey, 5-year estimates, accessed via IPUMS USA, University of Minnesota, www.ipums.org.
+Source: ACS 2021 5-year estimates, accessed via IPUMS USA, University of Minnesota, www.ipums.org.

 In , median gross rent is estimated to be